TheRealAnonymous008/quartz/content/details/engineering/systems/System Opportunities.md

 # Links
 * [[Thinking in Systems by Meadows|Meadows]] - Ch.
 7 - 8
-* [[System Pathologies]] - issues with incorrectly using the leverage points, and also ways to fix them.
+* [[System Archetypes]] - issues with incorrectly using the leverage points, and also ways to fix them.